 As long as you understand and follow your cottage foods laws for bakers, it’s perfectly legal to sell your home-baked goods online!

-All you need to do is choose which items you bake, cost your recipes, invest in packaging, Set up your payment method, bake, and photograph your product, and then announce your treats online.
+Set up your payment method, bake, photograph your product, and then announce your treats online.
 Be ready to make a sale and remember to get full payment before you deliver.

 Let me know in the comments how you did!